Essential Ballerina Requirements for Aspiring Dancers

 What is the importance of flexibility and strength in ballet?

-Flexibility and strength are crucial in ballet as they enable dancers to perform movements gracefully and precisely, significantly enhancing their overall training and performance.
+Flexibility and strength are crucial in ballet.
+They enable dancers to perform movements gracefully and precisely, significantly enhancing their overall training and performance.
 These attributes allow for better technique and a reduced risk of injury.

 How many hours do professional ballet dancers practice daily?